FreeventureProject/projectReact/proposal.md

 ## API & React Router

-This application will use the Free-To-Play-Games API.
+This application will use the WeatherApi.com API.
 Below are the documentation and specific endpoints we intend to use and the front-end pages that will use them.

 - Link to API documentation: [https://www.weatherapi.com/docs/]